Matar Pulao (Peas Pulao) – 20-Minute Prep!

 Matar Pulao (Peas Pulao)

-Confession: I used to sprinkle peas and cumin seeds in with my plain rice and call that Matar Pulao.
+Confession: I used to throw peas and cumin seeds in my rice and call that Matar Pulao.
 But after hearing from so many readers that they use my Chana Pulao recipe to make Matar Pulao, I realized I could do better.

 Matar Pulao Ingredients

 Matar Pulao requires simple ingredients: